Similes for Confident with Explanation and Examples

 15. As confident as a champion athlete

 A champion athlete trusts their training and talent.
-This simile shows strong belief built on preparation and experience.
+This simile shows a strong belief built on preparation and experience.

 Examples: